Mark 10:45 Program

 Our Savior taught us that to be an effective leader one must first be a willing servant.
 Thus, we at Covenant believe that Christianity establishes the dignity of labor, and the Reformed faith in particular, emphasizes our duty to serve God by serving His church and His world in a variety of callings.
 As Christian brothers and sisters, we are all part of the body of Christ and, as such, each have different responsibilities to that body.
 Covenant College needs you to help us build our College to God’s glory.
-Thus, to this end, Covenant College has implemented the Practical Service Program (see I Corinthians 12, especially verses 12-27).
-The Practical Service Program is to reflect the College’s Statement of Purpose.
+Thus, to this end, Covenant College has implemented the Mark 10:45 Program (see Mark 10:45, I Corinthians 12, especially verses 12-27).
+The Mark 10:45 Program is to reflect the College’s Statement of Purpose.

 The purpose of the program is threefold:

 - To further develop our identity in Christ as individuals and as His body.

 - To learn and apply a biblical frame of reference (thoughts and attitudes).